greyquartz/news_bot_template/SETUP.md

 By the end, your team will automatically receive a short, AI-written news brief by email every day — for free.

 Note: This project is an ongoing work in progress and may continue to undergo refinements and improvements.
-Users of the template code are welcome to further explore, adapt, and enhance the project based on their needs and ideas.
+Users of the template code are welcome to further explore, adapt, and enhance the project based on their needs and ideas.eeds and ideas.
 ---

 ## What you'll set up (the big picture)